sscs-ose/sscs-ose.github.io/_pages/analog.md

 ### Installation of Tools and PDK

 As you can imagine, setting up all these tools is involved, and there are various How-Tos available on the internet.
-The quick solution is to use a ready-made Docker container, as provided by the Institute for Integrated Circuits at the Johannes Kepler University ([GitHub link](https://github.com/hpretl/iic-osic-tools)).
-An alternative for self-installation are the scripts provided by @proppy ([GitHub link](https://github.com/proppy/conda-eda/releases/)).
+The quick solution is to use a ready-made Docker container, as provided by the Institute for Integrated Circuits at Johannes Kepler University ([GitHub link](https://github.com/hpretl/iic-osic-tools)).
+An alternative for self-installation is the scripts provided by @proppy ([GitHub link](https://github.com/proppy/conda-eda/releases/)).

 Of course, there are many more possibilities to set up your personal EDA environment.